 - July 19, 2016

-- Category: Scheme for Sustainable Structuring of Stressed Assets, Uncategorized
+- Categories: Miscellaneous, Scheme for Sustainable Structuring of Stressed Assets

 In order to further strengthen the lenders’ ability to deal with stressed assets and to put real assets back on track by providing an avenue for reworking the financial structure of entities facing genuine difficulties, the Reserve Bank of India has today issued guidelines on a ‘Scheme for Sustainable Structuring of Stressed Assets’.